 It’s important to remember, however, that the long-term success and financial viability of community cooperatives is fundamentally linked to membership and member engagement in what’s offered.
 Especially today, we acknowledge you have many options when purchasing goods and services.
 We simply ask that, when doing so, look for opportunities to support cooperative enterprises because of the unique and inherently sustainable value they create for our social, environmental and economic prosperity.

 As we congratulate the 50 resident-owners of the Weston’s Mobile Home Cooperative, we remind everyone that financial security, self-help and growth are hallmarks of cooperation.
-It is a business model used by people in every corner of New England — by farm families, independent hardware stores, utilities, child-care centers, and even the growing craft beer industry.
+It is a business model used by people in every corner of New England — by farm families, independent hardware stores, utilities, child-care centers, a ski area, and even the growing craft beer industry.
 The seven principles of cooperatives can be used to launch any business worth starting.
 For cooperative workers and members alike, it’s all about opportunity, equity and community.

 To paraphrase the words of Marcus Aurelius: What benefits the hive benefits the bee, too.
 Just ask the resident-owners of the new Weston’s Mobile Home Cooperative.